-- 2. In addition to double-counting any fundamental courses enumerated above, a student pursuing two programs of study may apply a maximum of two classes to both programs, if applicable.
-Offering departments, institutes, or centers may choose to restrict the double-counting of particular courses, and such restrictions cannot be appealed. - 3.
-In addition to those courses that can be double-counted as noted above, a maximum of two courses taken to fulfill the Global Core, Science or Foreign Language Requirements can also be counted toward the requirements of a program of study (major, concentration, special concentration), if applicable.
+2. In addition to double-counting any fundamental courses enumerated above, a student pursuing two programs of study may apply a maximum of two classes to both programs, if applicable.
+Offering departments, institutes, or centers may choose to restrict the double-counting of particular courses, and such restrictions cannot be appealed.

+3. In addition to those courses that can be double-counted as noted above, a maximum of two courses taken to fulfill the Global Core, Science or Foreign Language Requirements can also be counted toward the requirements of a program of study (major, concentration, special concentration), if applicable.
 Literature Humanities, Contemporary Civilization, Frontiers of Science, Art Humanities, Music Humanities, and University Writing may not be double-counted for any major, concentration or special concentration.
-Offering departments, institutes, or centers may choose to restrict the double-counting of courses taken to fulfill core requirements, and such restrictions cannot be appealed.